History of animation: Non-USA animation in the 1960s

-1970s
+1970s: Adult-oriented cartoons and use in music videos

 Breakthrough of adult-oriented and counterculture feature animation

 Ralph Bakshi thought that the idea of "grown men sitting in cubicles drawing butterflies floating over a field of flowers, while American planes are dropping bombs in Vietnam and kids are marching in the streets, is ludicrous."
-He, therefore, created a more sociopolitical type of animation, starting with Fritz the Cat (1972), based on Robert Crumb's comic books and the first animated feature to receive an X-rating.
+He, therefore, created a more sociopolitical type of animation, starting with Fritz the Cat (1972), based on Robert Crumb's comic books and it was the first animated feature to receive an X-rating.
 The X-rating was used to promote the film and it became the highest-grossing independent animated film of all time.
 The success of Heavy Traffic (1973) made Bakshi the first since Disney to have two financially successful animated feature films in a row.
 The film utilized an artistic blend of techniques with still photography as the background in parts, a live-action scene of models with painted faces rendered in negative cinematography, a scene rendered in very limited sketchy animation that was only partly colored, detailed drawing, archival footage, and most characters animated in a consistent cartoon style throughout it all, except the last ten minutes which were fully filmed as a standard live-action film.
 He continued to experiment with different techniques in most of his next projects.
-His next projects Hey Good Lookin' (finished in 1975, but shelved by Warner Bros. until release in an adjusted version in 1982) and Coonskin (1975, suffered from protests against its perceived racism while satirizing it) was far less successful, but received more appreciation later on and became cult films.
+His next projects Hey Good Lookin' (finished in 1975, but shelved by Warner Bros. until release in an adjusted version in 1982) and Coonskin (1975, suffered from protests against its perceived racism while satirizing it) were far less successful, but received more appreciation later on and became cult films.

 Bakshi found new success with the fantasy films Wizards (1977) and The Lord of the Rings (1978).
 Both used rotoscoping for massive battle scenes.
-For Wizards the technique was used on archival footage as a solution to budgetary problems and rendered in psychedelic and artistic style.
+For Wizards the technique was used on archival footage as a solution to budgetary problems and rendered in a psychedelic artistic style.
 For The Lord of the Rings it became a means to create a look that Bakshi described as "real illustration as opposed to cartoons" for a film that he wanted to be true to Tolkien's work, with reference material shot with costumed actors in Spain.
-The more family-oriented television film The Return of the King (1979) by Rankin/Bass and Topcraft is sometimes regarded as an unofficial sequel after Bakshi's intended second part was not made, but they had already independently started their adaptation of the story on television with The Hobbit in 1977.
+The more family-oriented television film The Return of the King (1980) by Rankin/Bass and Topcraft is sometimes regarded as an unofficial sequel after Bakshi's intended second part was not made, but they had already independently started their adaptation of the story on television with The Hobbit in 1977.

 The imaginative French/Czech science fiction production La Planète sauvage (1973) was awarded the Grand Prix special jury prize at the 1973 Cannes Film Festival, and in 2016, it was ranked the 36th-greatest animated movie ever by Rolling Stone.

 The British production Watership Down (film) (1978) was a huge international success.
 It featured animal characters that looked more realistic than anthropomorphic, against watercolor backgrounds.
 Despite its dark and violent aspects, it was deemed suitable for all ages in the UK and rated PG in the United States.